PlayWithIt/TFStubserver/README.md

 Requirements:
 -------------
-* Linux (also compiler on Tinkerforge's RED Brick)
+* Linux (also compiles on Tinkerforge's RED Brick)
 * g++ 4.6.3 or higher (as on Raspberry PI, OpenSuse 13.1)
 * clang++ 3.3 (llvm) or higher should work too
-* libz, binutils-devel packages
 * optional: ALSA devel packages (libasound2-dev on Debian, alsa-devel on OpenSuse)

 Compile: